pjeby/to-use/README.md

     run() { /* ... */ }

     processRequest(user: User, data) {
-        this.use
+        this.use                    // starting with App's context,
-            .fork()                 // create a new context
+            .fork()                 // create a new subcontext
-            .set(User, user)        // add some local info to it .use(RequestService)    // get a service from the context .POST(data);            // and call a method on it }
+            .set(User, user)        // and add some local info to it, .use(RequestService)    // then get a service from the context .POST(data);            // and call a method on it }
 }

-// Create an app in its own context and run it use.fork(App).run();
+// Create an App in its own context and run it use.fork(App).run();
 ```